 An entertainment den is also a must for a growing family — it can be a place where your children can play with their toys and video games, and it can also be where the whole family can bond over popcorn and the newest horror movies.
 Your kids can entertain their friends in this room too.

 When looking for a family home, consider those with a provision for an entertainment area, big enough that it can fit the whole household comfortably.
 Make the room cozy by splashing the room with dark hues, add adjustable lights, placing a large sofa with lots of pillows, and covering the floor with carpet.

 Waiting for your turn to take a shower or use the toilet is quite frustrating, especially during busy mornings when everyone has to be ready at a particular time for school and work.

 The number of bathrooms a house has should be one of the top priorities of home buyers.
 You can have a separate bathroom inside the master bedroom while your children can share a bathroom outside their rooms.
 An extra bathroom for guest is also a great addition.

 Are you ready to buy a family home but you cannot decide where to buy?
-Head to Your Mortgage’s location mortgage calculator to help you find affordable suburbs!
+Find a Mortgage Broker Near You to help you find affordable suburbs!